Amirag96/angular-basics/README.md

 [I was motivated and inspired by Thi's blog](https://dinhanhthi.com/angular-1-basics-components-databinding-directives/) :sparkles:

 ## What is Angular?
-• Angular is a javascript framework which allows you to create reactive single page applications (SPA)
+• Angular is a javascript framework which allows you to create reactive single page applications (SPA) <br />
-• It gives the user a very reactive experience
+• It gives the user a very reactive experience <br />
-• Javascript changes the DOM element in the runtime
+• Javascript changes the DOM element in the runtime <br />